jasonbayton/11ty/_src/support.md

 <div class="callout">
 <div class="banner">

-## 👋 I'm here to help
+##

 </div>

-Though I aim to provide as much as I can at no - or low - cost, understandably sometimes you need more of a hands-on approach.
-If you're looking for someone to assist in planning, designing, implementing, or supporting your mobility projects, I can help!
+Though I aim to share as much knowledge as I can freely available to the community, understandably sometimes you need more of a hands-on approach.
+If you're looking for someone to assist in planning, designing, implementing, or supporting your mobility projects, you've found one of the foremost experts on Android enterprise across the globe.

-### Buy an hour

-Looking for a quick-start on your task at hand?
-Buy an hour and we can jump on a call to explore the wider scope of your requirements with no obligations to go further.
-Otherwise, read on below and send me your requirements.
+Looking for a quick-start on an established task at hand?
+Buy an hour below and we can hit the ground running.
+Not quite fully confirmed on what you need?
+We can jump on a call to explore the wider scope of your requirements at no cost, and I'll quote up in days required to get you where you need to be.
+Still unsure?
+Read on below and feel free to send me your requirements.

 <script async
   src="https://js.stripe.com/v3/buy-button.js">